Hiking from Gush Halav/Jish along the Gush Halav Stream

 -

-Hike to Ein Halav, cross the stream and continue to Givat Halav in a circular hike.
-This is a slightly challenging and long hike.
-This hike is shown on the map and the times and distance are as above.
+Hike to Ein Halav, cross the stream and continue to Givat Halav as a circular hike.
+This is a slightly challenging, long hike.
+Directions are shown on the map and the times and distance are as above.

 -